TobiasPSP/doneland_sources/Tools/Software/EspHome/README.md

 4. Next, in the console window create a new folder for your *ESPHome* projects and set the current path to this folder (adjust the paths in the next three commands accordingly): enter `mkdir d:\esphome_projects`, then enter `d:`, then enter `cd d:\esphome_prpjects`.

-This installs the basic (console command driven) version of *ESPHome*.
-For a more user-friendly *GUI-driven* experience, install the *ESPHome* dashboard.
+Installing the *ESPHome Dashboard* is optional but strongly recommended.
+Without the dashboard, *ESPHome* is controlled entirely via cryptic console commands.

 <details><summary>Installing ESPHome Dashboard</summary><br/>